 ABDC is asking you to register your email before viewing the journal list.
 It is a one-time only registration.
 Your details will be treated as strictly confidential and will never shared with any other organisation.
 The emails will allow us to notify you if there is a major review of the list.
 We do not envisage sending you more than one or two emails per year.

-Major ABDC Journal Quality List Review 2019 is Underway
+2019 ABDC Journal Quality List review

 ‘The ABDC is pleased to have such highly qualified chairs and panels to assess the standing of journals specialising in Accounting, Business and Taxation Law, Commercial Services, Economics, Finance, Information Systems, Logistics, Management, Marketing, Transport and Tourism research,’ ABDC President, Professor David Grant, says.